 - Not even the Second World War could stop Big Ben’s chimes.
 It suffered a direct hit during the war but continued its hourly bongs.

-- The government planned to introduce fake Big Ben bongs during the Second World War to confuse Nazi planes trying to find Westminster.
+- The government planned to use fake Big Ben bongs during the Second World War to confuse Nazi planes trying to find Westminster.

 - There are no credible historical references as to why it is called Big Ben.
 Some say it honours a 19th-century heavyweight boxing champion called Benjamin Caunt whose nickname was Big Ben.